Nurseries Online

 • Pinterest

-Sedum ‘Green Blob’ and ‘Purple Blob’ are wonderful examples of Sedum spathuifolium.
-These are low growing succulents, excellent ground cover plants AND they grow well in containers.
+Sedum ‘Green Blob’ and ‘Purple Blob’ are excellent examples of Sedum spathulifolium, valued for their compact growth and colourful foliage.
+These low-growing succulents are ideal as ground cover plants and perform equally well in containers.

 Sedum 'Purple Blob'